|Home English Facebook Donate|

 Why doesn't the church be honest when teaching the method to investigators or even its own members?

 The short answer of course is that it would make the whole story sound unbelievable.
-Very few people in the 21st Century would likely join the church if the missionaries plainly taught that Joseph put his face in a hat with a stone in it and translated the Book of Mormon when the plates were either covered so no one, including Joseph could see them or that the plates were hidden in the woods when he translated them.
-But that doesn't make it right to deceive innocent truthseekers, does it?
+Very few people in the 21st Century would likely join the church if the missionaries plainly taught that Joseph put his face in a hat with a common stone in it and translated the Book of Mormon when the plates were either covered so no one, including Joseph could see them or that the plates were hidden in the woods when he translated them.
+But that doesn't make it right to deceive innocent truthseekers.

 Both the critics and defenders of the faith have compelling points to make.
 The editors of this section give their own opinion:

 PBS made a special called 'The Mormons'.
 It aired in two parts on April 30 and May 1, 2007.
 The first part briefly mentions the 'stone in the hat' method of translation.
-This is mentioned, not by a critic of the Church, but by defender of the faith Daniel Peterson, who is a faithful LDS apologist and member of FARMS and FAIR.
+This is mentioned, not by a critic of the Church, but by defender of the faith Daniel Peterson, who is a devout LDS apologist and member of FARMS and FAIR.
 The show also verifies the 1826 court trial of Joseph Smith and his early treasure seeking.
 It can be viewed online.

 Also, please see this reasonably accurate Youtube video made by some friends of MormonThink on the Book of Mormon translation.